DavesCodeMusings/ftpdlite/QUICKSTART.md

 ## Boot the Server
 Once you have the files uploaded and the credentials for WiFi and FTP users in place, you're ready to press RESET and boot the FTP server.
 Watch the serial console for informational messages.

 That's it.
-Fire up your FTP client and start FTPing.
+Fire up your FTP client, log in as _ftpadmin_ and start FTPing.

 ## Appendix: Deconstructing main.py
 There are three distinct sections in main.py.